AlexShadowLOL/FNF-Workshop/examples/BasicTweenTypes.md

 FlxTween.tween(mySweetTea, {alpha: 0.1}, 2);
 ```

-**Warning: The Sprite Variable Should be Set at The Top of The State or else It Will Give You an "Unknown Identifier" Erro When Compiling**
+**Warning: The Sprite Variable Should be Set at The Top of The State or else It Will Give You an "Unknown Identifier" Error When Compiling**

 ### Tweening an Object's Position